 In 2014, an adoptive mom moved our audience by candidly sharing her family’s experience with post-adoption trauma.
-Today, over 6 years later, her words still resonate deeply.
+Today, her words still resonate deeply.
 Enjoy this special guest post from the Lifesong Blog archives…

 I sat on the hallway floor in the dark.